pakeke-constructor/umg-mod-monorepo/rgb_chess/UNIT_IDEAS.md

 ### TIER 1 UNITS:::

 # brute
-melee, 4/4
+melee, 4/15
 on buy:
-give a random [color] ally 1/1
+give a random [color] ally 1/4

 # huhu
-// Usually should spawn in groups of 2. melee, 1/1 on sell: grant all [color] huhus 2 x hp and 2 x dmg
+// Usually should spawn in groups of 2. melee, 1/3 on sell: grant all [color] huhus 2 x hp and 2 x dmg

 # slime
-melee, 1/4
+melee, 1/15
 start of turn:
-gain +1 gold
+if there are at least 2 [color] allies gain +2 gold

 # tanko
-melee, 2/7
+melee, 2/35
 splash damage.
 start of turn:
-lose 1 max hp permanently
+lose 3 max hp permanently

 # squash
-// same sprite as `brute`, but squashed (.sy = 0.6) melee, 3/3
+// same sprite as `brute`, but squashed (.sy = 0.6) melee, 3/10
 start of fight:
 if no [color] allies exist,
-become a 7/7.
+become a 9/50.

-# pigbank
-melee, 2/3
-start of turn:
-if this unit has been alive for more than 3 rounds, give `X` gold.
-// TODO: Balance this amount of gold!!

 # enhancer
 melee, 2/2
 on ally summoned:
-if ally is [color], give ally +1/1.
+if ally is [color], give ally +2/3.

-# swapper
+# arrowdude
-melee, 3/4
+melee, 3/8
-on buy:
+on turn start:
-Convert a non-[color] ally to [color].
+grant all ranged [color] allies +2 dmg